skytruong90/Columbus_State_REU-Summer2022/README.md

 ## REU Objective: aims to provide appropriate and valuable educational experiences for undergraduate students through participation in research.
 REU projects involve students in meaningful ways in ongoing research programs or in research projects designed especially for the purpose.

-# Our Research: AN EFFECTIVE APPROACH TO CLOSING THE BREACH DETECTION GAP (BDG)
+# Our Research Title: AN EFFECTIVE APPROACH TO CLOSING THE BREACH DETECTION GAP (BDG)

-## Our Goal: To build off from pervious research and to filter and finalize permission feature dataset and to create a machine learning model with a classifer that distinguish malicious applications from non-malicious applications using just the permission.
+## Our Reserach Goal: To build off from pervious research and to filter and finalize permission feature dataset and to create a machine learning model with a classifer that distinguish malicious applications from non-malicious applications using just the permission.

 ### Faculty Mentor:
 - Alfredo J. Perez, Ph.
 D.